capitalisttofu/stock-market-streaming-app/performance_test_logs/README.md

 sell events are out of order, most likely due to racing to consume all of them from all 3 partitions that had been stuck there due to the `test_buy_sell_consumer` disconnecting.

+In `with_paralellism_1` logs, we used 1 partitions per kafka topic with the flink job using parallism 1.

+In `with_paralellism_3_no_discarded_data` logs, we used 3 partitions per kafka topic with the flink job using parallism 3 BUT we already in the csv parsing phase omit all data that would be discarded in the flink job (missing trade date or trade time or trade price)